Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Windows Event Logs

-MS Windows is still the most popular operating system for computer's, so looking through the Event logs built into Windows, can also show if anything occurred around the date.
+MS Windows is still the most popular operating system for computer's, so looking through the Event logs built into Windows, can also show if anything occurred around the date and time of the power outage.

 On Windows 11, this can be done using two methods.